-How to estimate recruitment rate?

-The recruitment rate parameter of a population can be assessed first by evaluating the fecundity of the breeding population and then by monitoring the survival from the egg life stage to the first-breeding event.
+The recruitment rate of a population can first be assessed by evaluating the fecundity of the breeding population and then monitoring survival from egg stage to the first-breeding event.
 To do so, it is necessary to monitor nests in habitats representative of the considered population (Blums & Clark, 2004).
-The survival of a chick to its recruitment can be done by capture mark recapture methods that are quite tricky to set up (Arnold, 2018; Blums & Clark, 2004; Schmidt et al., 2008).
-Even if such approach provides valuable information on the dynamics of the recruitment and can highlight the bottlenecks of survival, the fieldwork required to estimate both components is too time-consuming to generalize such approach for waterfowl population management on a long-term horizon.
+The survival of a chick to its recruitment can be assessed by capture mark recapture methods that are quite tricky to set up (Arnold, 2018; Blums & Clark, 2004; Schmidt et al., 2008).
+Even if such an approach provides valuable information on the dynamics of the recruitment and can highlight the bottlenecks of survival, the fieldwork required to estimate both components is too time-consuming to generalize such approach to waterfowl population management on a long-term horizon.

 In waterfowl, it is generally impossible to differentiate immatures from adults without examining birds at hand.
-Aging individuals from samples coming from hunting bags is thus another opportunity to estimate the recruit proportion.
-Such approach suffers from two caveats.
-First, it is impossible to assess the recruitment rate when there is no harvest whereas it is necessary to predict what would happen if a moratorium seems required to allow a population to recover, or to calibrate a priori the harvest effort necessary to control an invasive species (G. C. Smith et al., 2005).
+Aging individuals from samples coming from hunting bags is thus another opportunity to estimate the proportion of recruits.
+Such an approach suffers from two caveats.
+First, it is impossible to assess recruitment rate when there is no harvest, whereas it is necessary to predict what would happen if a moratorium is set up, or to a priori calibrate the harvest effort necessary to control an invasive species (G. C. Smith et al., 2005).
 Secondly, like any predation action, hunting is selective and provides a biased picture of the population age structure in favour of the immatures (Bellrose, 1980; A. D. Fox et al., 2014).
-The hunting bag analysis might then lead to overestimate the recruitment rate and consequently the maximum sustainable harvest rate, with adverse consequences on population conservation (A. D. Fox et al., 2014).
-Inferring recruitment rate from the proportion of immature birds trapped during tagging studies is also promising (Arnold, 2018), but the author admits that immatures might be more naïve and are then more likely caught in traps (Rguibi-Idrissi et al., 2003).
+The analysis of hunting bags might then lead to overestimate recruitment rate and consequently the maximum sustainable harvest rate, with adverse consequences on population conservation (A. D. Fox et al., 2014).
+Inferring recruitment rate from the proportion of immature birds trapped during tagging studies is also promising (Arnold, 2018), but the author admits that immatures might be more naïve and then more likely to be caught in traps (Rguibi-Idrissi et al., 2003).

 In waterfowl, it is common that adult males display brighter colours than adult females and immatures of both sexes, which display cover-up plumage similar to adult females (K. P. Johnson, 1999).
-This discrepancy is valuable because it can be observed and quantified from distance.
-Knowing adult sex ratio, such approach is promising because it requires only to count the proportion of birds of the two plumage kinds to infer the recruitment rate (C. M. Smith et al., 2001).
-Unlike the two previous methods, this one is non-invasive and requires an acceptable time investment, which allows to collect long time series and consequently to track recruitment rate variability.
+This discrepancy is valuable because it can be observed and the proportions of the various plumages be quantified from a distance.
+Knowing adult sex ratio, such an approach is promising because it requires only to count the proportion of birds of the two plumage categories to infer recruitment rate (C. M. Smith et al., 2001).
+Unlike the two previous methods, this one is non-invasive and requires an acceptable time investment, which allows to collecting long time series and consequently to track recruitment rate variability over years.